-- · Seasonal nature of the industry. - Lower cane availability in the sugar season 2021-22 owing to weather conditions. - The Company is actively working on varietal re-balancing of cane / disease management activities. - Because of sugar sacrifice for conversion into Ethanol, there has been a corresponding sacrifice of potential profit on the sacrificed sugar, resulting in enhanced profitability in the distillery segment.
+- · Seasonal nature of the industry. - Lower cane availability in the sugar season 2020-21 & 2021-22 owing to weather conditions. - The Company is actively working on varietal re-balancing of cane / disease management activities. - Because of sugar sacrifice for conversion into Ethanol, there has been a corresponding sacrifice of potential profit on the sacrificed sugar, resulting in enhanced profitability in the distillery segment.

-Outcome: In view of the aggressive diversion of cane towards B-heavy molasses route resulting in sacrifice of sugar for production of Ethanol, dependence on sugar export has declined.
+Outcome: In view of the aggressive diversion of cane towards B-heavy molasses route and Syrup route resulting in sacrifice of sugar for production of Ethanol, dependence on sugar export is declining.